How long have you had Type 1 + how long have you been running?

 I found out about Type One Run last fall as I was searching for other runners with type 1.
 This is such a great support system for any type 1 that likes to run, is curious about running, or needs any advice.
 My hope is that I can get more type 1s in my community interested in running so that we can have a local support group.

 There are many reasons I applied to be a part of Beyond Type Run.
 I had always told myself I wouldn’t run a marathon until there was a cure.
 This reason became ridiculous to me after reading about the team last year.
 I guess I hadn’t realized there were so many type 1s out there being diabadasses!
 All of their stories encouraged me to decide to run my first marathon this year.
 I want to show others in my community that this disease doesn’t have to stop us from doing normal and amazing things.
 My hope is that my story can help motivate other type 1s to live beyond—we can do anything!

 Have you chosen diabetes tools to help with intense athletic training?
 How have they changed or been helpful?

 Morgan is an avid runner and member of Type One Run!
-She was diagnosed with Type 1 diabetes in 2005.
-She is motivated by all the other T1Ds out there and hopes to engage other T1Ds who might want to get more into running.
+She was diagnosed with type 1 diabetes in 2005.
+She is motivated by all the other type 1 diabetics (T1Ds) out there and hopes to engage other T1Ds who might want to get more into running.